The Ego and the Persona in Jungian Psychology

 Carl Gustav Jung identified four primary archetypes: the Persona, the Shadow, the Anima/Animus, and the Self

-The collective unconscious and the archetypes are the corner stones of C.G.
+In Jungian Ego and Persona, the collective unconscious and the archetypes are the cornerstones of C.G.
 Jung’s psychology.

 Carl Gustav Jung identified four primary archetypes: the Persona, the Shadow, the Anima/Animus, and the Self.